dipisha03/MateFinder/README.md

 # MateFinder

-🔗 Built a compatibility-based application called MateFinder.
-This full-stack site takes in results from the users' surveys, then compares their answers with those from other users.
-The app will then display the name and picture of the user with the best overall match.
+🔗 Built a compatibility-based full stack application that takes in results from the users' survey and  compares the users' responses to generate the best compatible match.

 <b>Technologies used:</b> HTML5 | Bootstrap | Node | Express | JavaScript